 Different than suggested gratuities, automatic gratuity is another tactic used by restaurant owners and operators to curtail the guesswork involved with tipping.
-Automatic gratuity includes the server or bartender’s tip — traditionally 18 percent — in the final bill.
+Automatic gratuity includes the server or bartender’s tip — traditionally 18% — in the final bill.
 White tablecloth or other fine dining establishments may utilize automatic gratuity, where the level of hospitality guests receive is top notch.
 You may also see it used for large parties.
 (Common for 6 or more in some restaurants, 8 or more in others.)

 How Does Suggested Gratuity Help Restaurants?

 Though technically front of house restaurant staff are paid ‘minimum wage,’ the legally mandated restaurant minimum wage (sometimes called tipped minimum wage) is a significantly less than the legally mandated minimum wage in other industries.

 Since tipping has become an intrinsic part of the American restaurant industry, the United States government considers front of house restaurant employees “tipped wage employees”, which allows your restaurant the leeway to pay front of house employees a lesser wage, knowing customers’ tips will make up the difference.

 It is worth noting that if after completing a shift, a tipped wage employee has not earned enough money to equal what they would have been paid per hour at the non-tipped minimum wage rate, it is the employer’s responsibility to supplement their paycheck by making up the difference.